Next to relaxing at one of our incredible beaches, boat cruises are the most popular activity on Providenciales.

 There are a wide array of local businesses offering boat cruises.
 It's important to understand that the four groups below are our general categories, but each company’s tours are unique, and may combine two of the classes together (such as a party cruise at sunset).
 Such business will be shown in both categories.

-Our various local excursion companies sail a variety of vessels, which includes small powerboats, sailing catamarans, and luxury yachts.
+Our various local excursion companies sail a variety of vessels, which includes small powerboats, sailboats, and luxury cabin cruisers.
 If you have a preference, inquire before you book.